U.S. flag

 Management.

-Treatment of manifestations: Early intervention programs, special education, and vocational training to address developmental disabilities; communication rehabilitation with sign language or alternative means of communication; and behavior management by a behavioral specialist/psychologist with consideration of medication as needed.
-Referral to an endocrinologist for consideration of human growth hormone (HGH) therapy; however, data on use of HGH in FHS are limited.
-Standard treatment for refractive errors and strabismus, hearing loss, seizures, gastroesophageal reflux, and renal and genitourinary anomalies.
+Treatment of manifestations: Referral to an endocrinologist for consideration of human growth hormone (HGH) therapy; however, data on use of HGH in SRCAP-FHS are limited.
+Early intervention programs, special education, and vocational training to address developmental disabilities; communication rehabilitation with sign language or alternative means of communication; behavior management by a behavioral specialist / psychologist with consideration of medication as needed.
+Standard treatment for refractive errors, strabismus, hearing loss, seizures, gastroesophageal reflux, constipation, kidney and genitourinary anomalies, orthopedic, dental, and cardiac issues; family and social work support.

 Genetic counseling.

-FHS is inherited in an autosomal dominant manner.
+SRCAP-FHS is inherited in an autosomal dominant manner.
 The majority of affected individuals have a de novo pathogenic variant.
-Each child of an individual with FHS has a 50% chance of inheriting the pathogenic variant.
-Prenatal testing is possible for families in which the pathogenic variant has been identified.
+Each child of an individual with SRCAP-FHS has a 50% chance of inheriting the pathogenic variant.
+Prenatal and preimplantation genetic testing are possible for families in which the pathogenic variant has been identified.

 Diagnosis